-- Complete an online school application - Complete basic skills testing such as the Test of Adult Basic Education (TABE) and/or CASAS GOALS - Meet with a career advisor about TABE/CASAS GOALS scores - Register in the Admissions Office - Pay tuition in the Business Office or pay online at www.laketech.org via Quick Pay - Attend orientation (main campus only)
+- Complete an online school application - Complete basic skills testing such CASAS GOALS

+- Meet with a career advisor about CASAS GOALS scores - Register in the Admissions Office - Pay tuition in the Business Office or pay online at www.laketech.org via Quick Pay - Attend orientation (main campus only)

-Students who score below 4.0 in reading/language, or math are strongly encouraged to enroll in the learning literacy program with the Lake County Library system.
+Students who score below 4.0 in reading or math are strongly encouraged to enroll in the learning literacy program with the Lake County Library system.
 See a counselor/career advisor for more information.

-Admission Procedures for Online ABE, ESOL, GED, and ASB Classes
+Admission Procedures for Online ABE, ESOL, GED. and ASB Classes

 - Complete an online school application

-- Complete basic skills testing such as the TABE and/or CASAS GOALS (Students must have at least a 6.0 grade equivalency score in Reading to be eligible for the online class)
+- Complete basic skills testing such as CASAS GOALS (Students must have at least a 6.0 grade equivalency score in Reading to be eligible for the online class)

-- Meet with a career advisor about TABE/CASAS GOALS scores
+- Meet with a career advisor about CASAS GOALS scores

 - Register in the Admissions Office

 - Pay tuition in the Business Office

 - Complete the mandatory orientation online.

-Students who score below a 6.0 in reading on the TABE/CASAS GOALS will be required to enroll face-to-face or enroll with the Lake County Library system Learning Literacy program to receive tutoring.
+Students who score below a 6.0 in reading on the CASAS GOALS will be required to enroll face-toface or enroll with the Lake County Library system Learning Literacy program to receive tutoring.
 See a career advisor for more information.